The Surgeon's Mate: Plot summary

 Sailing into Halifax, the victorious contends with her losses in officers and crew, with particular concern for Captain Broke, who lies unconscious from head wounds.
 The American Captain Lawrence dies en route from the battle and is buried at Halifax.
 Once in port, as prisoners of war are taken ashore and the British Navy deserters identified among them, the Shannons and her passengers, Captain Jack Aubrey, Dr Stephen Maturin, and Mrs Diana Villiers, feel the full joy of the first naval victory in the ongoing war with America.
 Maturin communicates with Major Beck, an army counterpart in intelligence work.
 At the victory ball, Aubrey is pursued by Amanda Smith, known to Diana for her predatory ways.
 Jack spends the night with Miss Smith then quickly tires of her, yet she persists.
 He receives his first letters from his wife Sophia since the Leopard was left in the Dutch East Indies, so long ago.
 Others write the report of Broke's victory, to speed the official news to England.

 Captain Dalgleish on the mail packet Diligence carries a copy of the official report, and Aubrey, Maturin, and Mrs Villiers as passengers.
-The American privateer Liberty chases Diligence on its northern route home.
+The American privateer Liberty and another, unnamed, vessel, have lay in wait for Diligence and chase her on the northern route home.
 Diana is certain the privateers have been hired by the vengeful Johnson, who will spare no expense in recovering the intelligence papers and the priceless heirloom diamond, the Blue Peter, which Stephen and Diana have stolen from him.
-The Liberty wrecks on submerged ice in the foggy Grand Banks, her crew taken aboard by her follower, and Diligence reaches the Channel in 17 days.
+The Liberty eventually wrecks on submerged ice in the foggy Grand Banks, her crew taken aboard by her follower, while the Diligence escapes and reaches the English Channel in 17 days.
 News of the victory is well-received in England, but Jack is eager to get home.
 His daughters and son have grown much since he last saw them, and his wife Sophia has admirably managed the ploys of the projector Kimber, in whose fraudulent schemes Jack has unwisely invested much of his fortune.
 Stephen visits Ireland for his uncle.
 He gives Johnson's private papers to Sir Joseph Blaine and asks him for Diana's release, whose American citizenship has caused her to be held in British custody.
 Blaine also recommends a lawyer for Aubrey to deal with the projector.
 Taking Diana with him, Stephen travels to Paris on a strictly scientific trip to present his work at the Institut de France, which he hopes will have the additional effect of quieting French suspicions that he is an intelligence agent.
 At the Institut, Diana wears the Blue Peter, of which she is quite fond.
 Stephen learns of the death of a Catalan poet, Ponsich, on an intelligence mission near Pomerania.